PTFE Materials for Low-Loss RF & Microwave PCB Applications

 PTFE Materials FAQ

-Are PTFE materials better than FR4 for RF PCB?
+What makes PTFE better than FR4 for high frequency PCB?

-Can PTFE materials be used in multilayer PCB stackups?
+Can PTFE materials be used in multilayer hybrid stackups?

-What information should I provide for PTFE material review?
+What should I provide for a PTFE PCB material quotation?

 Need a Reliable High Frequency PCB Supplier?